uvarc/rc-website/content/userinfo/rivanna/software/openfoam.md

 # Parallel Processing

 OpenFOAM has been compiled on Rivanna to run with [MPI](/userinfo/rivanna/software/mpi).
-Please see our SLURM [documentation](/userinfo/rivanna/slurm) for information about running MPI programs.
+Please see our Slurm [documentation](/userinfo/rivanna/slurm) for information about running MPI programs.

 # PostProcessing